Ameliasks/dms1_blog/posts/eleven-blog-post.md

 ## Sound Effects

-For 'community', I thought a text notification sound woukd be suitable as there is a text bubble in the icon design, and it signifies communication within a community.
+For 'community', I thought a text notification sound would be suitable as there is a text bubble in the icon design, and it signifies communication within a community.

 For 'appreciation value' since it has an association to currency, I thought a video game coin collect sound effect would be fitting.